What Happens When You Quit Smoking and Start Vaping? A More Realistic Look at the Tradeoff

 These improvements are driven by the absence of cigarette smoke, not by the presence of vapor.
 That distinction matters when evaluating what happens when you quit smoking and start vaping.
 Your lungs don't care that you replaced Marlboros with a mango-flavored pod.
 They care that you stopped flooding them with tar and carbon monoxide from combustion.

-Over the following weeks and months, coughing, shortness of breath, and lung function often improve noticeably after quitting cigarettes.
+Over the following weeks and months, coughing, shortness of breath, and lung function often improve noticeably after quitting cigarettes, a pattern that extends to body changes after quitting vaping as well.
 The cilia in your airways, tiny hair-like structures responsible for clearing mucus and debris, begin functioning again after being paralyzed by years of smoke exposure.

 At the one-year mark, your risk of coronary heart disease drops to roughly half that of a current smoker.
 By five years, stroke risk falls to near non-smoker levels.
 These gains happen because you stopped inhaling smoke from burning tobacco, which is the part doing the most damage.